 The Fixed Monthly Payment plan is just what it sounds like: you make fixed monthly payments until the loan is paid off.

-Of course, neither of these plans help if your monthly payment is more than you can afford.
+Of course, neither of these plans helps if your monthly payment is more than you can afford.

 So what do you then?

-The first thing most student loan borrowers do is ask for a deferment.
+The first thing most student loan borrowers do is ask for a forbearance or deferment.
 But deferments don't lower your interest rate.
-And they don't stop your loan balance from growing.
-Just the opposite.
+And they don't stop your loan balance from growing—just the opposite.